Abishek-Sudhakaran/Amplified/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**Getting Started:
+## Getting Started with the Amplify Framework

-we need to install the Amplify command line tool which is used to used to create and maintain serverless backends on AWS.
+We need to install the Amplify command line tool which is used create and maintain serverless backends on AWS.

-**npm install -g @aws-amplify/cli
+**npm install -g @aws-amplify/cli**

-Once you have successfully installed it, you need to configure your AWS account by running the following command.
+Once you have successfully installed it, you need to configure your AWS account

-**amplify configure
+**amplify configure**

 amplify configure will ask you to sign into the AWS Console.

 Once you’re signed in, Amplify CLI will ask you to create an IAM user.

 Specify the AWS Region
 ? region: # Your preferred region
 Specify the username of the new IAM user:
-? user name:  # User name for Amplify IAM user Complete the user creation using the AWS console
+? user name: # User name for Amplify IAM user
+Complete the user creation using the AWS console

 After creating user,provide the secret access key and access key.

 After successful creation of user lets initialize amplify

-**Create React App
+## Create React App

+Use the create-react-app to create the react app.

-npx create-react-app react-amplified
+**:npx create-react-app react-amplified**
+cd awsgraphql-react

-**Adding GraphQL Backend
+## Adding GraphQL Backend

+Initialize the new amplify project.

-**amplify init
+**amplify init**
-Enter the name and others details it asks and profile created in amplify configure

-Once you successfully initialized the amplify project Its time to add an AppSync graphql API to our project by running the following command.
+You’ll be prompted for some information about the app.

+After initializing open your project folder in your code editor you will see a amplify folder and .amplifyrc file is added to your react app.

+## Adding API

+Run the following command
- **amplify add api
+**amplify add api**

+Select the following

 ?
 Please select from one of the below-mentioned services (Use arrow keys) ❯ GraphQL
 REST

-Name your GraphQL endpoint and choose authorization type Api key.

 ?
 Please select from one of the below mentioned services GraphQL ?
 Provide API name: awsgraphqlreact
 ?
 Choose an authorization type for the API (Use arrow keys) ❯ API key
-  Amazon Cognito User Pool

 ?
 Do you have an annotated GraphQL schema?
 No
 ?
 Do you want a guided schema creation?
 Yes
 ?
 What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description)
 ?
 Do you want to edit the schema now?
 Yes

 Now run the below command to update your backend schema.
-**amplify push
+**amplify push**

-after push api key and graphql endpoint are generated
+Now a api key and a graphql endpoint are generated.

+In frontend use Appolo client for graphql queries.

+## Hosting the app

+By using amplify-cli we can also host our react app in Aws s3 bucket and CloudFront.

+**amplify hosting add**

+Select the following from the prompt
+eg:
+?
+Select the plugin module to execute Amazon CloudFront and S3 ?
+Select the environment setup: DEV (S3 only with HTTP) ? hosting bucket name reactamplified-20201001015943-hostingbucket ? index doc for the website index.html
+? error doc for the website index.html

+Now you can now publish your app using the following command:

+**amplify publish**

 Thank you!